abevoelker/blog/_drafts/2019-03-06-on-the-death-of-my-familys-dairy-farm.md

   {{ cows_vs_production_caption }}
 </figure>

-While the overall number of cows have decreased a bit, the number of *herds* of cows, i.e. the number of farming operations, have decreased **dramatically**:
+While the overall number of cows have decreased a bit, the number of *herds* of cows, i.e. the number of farming operations, have decreased **dramatically** (and continues to do so - the latest count on the rate of change is [two dairy farms per day closing](https://hoards.com/article-23968-wisconsin-losing-almost-two-dairies-per-day.html)):

 {% capture cows_vs_herds_caption %}
   <figcaption>